xyjiang970/algo/README.md

 1. Before understanding heap sort, watch this video to first learn the concept of a heap.
-2. Now to see a practical application of heap, let's learn about heap sort. a\.
-Watch this video first to get an overview of the technique. b\.
+2. Now to see a practical application of heap, let's learn about heap sort.
+    * a.
+Watch this video first to get an overview of the technique.
+    * b.
 Now, watch this video for a detailed walkthrough.
-You may start at 39:00 if you understand the previous video. c\.
+You may start at 39:00 if you understand the previous video.
+    * c.
 As usual, code up your solution here.

 <br>